zeroluck/docs/sources/articles/oxray.md

 # oxRay

 LifeRay OpenID Connect plugin to authenticate users using Gluu IdP.
 [TOC]

 ## Overview
-oxAuth Liferay plugin is used to authenticate and auto-log users from Gluu Server into Liferay with same credentails.
-It is built on top of oxAuth, the OpenID Connect provider by Gluu. oxAuth plugin intercepts any attempt to login from anywhere in the Liferay and redirects the request and the user to an oxAuth server where the identification takes place.
-If the user has authorized the server to share some of his basic information with oxAuth plugin , the user will be redirected back to the Liferay CMS automatically logged in.
+oxAuth LifeRay plugin is used to authenticate and auto-log users from Gluu Server into LifeRay with the same credentials.
+It is built on top of oxAuth, the OpenID Connect provider by Gluu.

+oxAuth plugin intercepts any attempt to login from anywhere in the LifeRay and redirects the request and the user to an oxAuth server where the identification takes place.
+If the user has authorized the server to share some of his basic information with oxAuth plugin, the user will be redirected back to the LifeRay CMS automatically logged in.

 The goal of this project is to use the LifeRay CMS as the basis for an organizational personal data store service.